Shadlock0133/music-vibes/README.md

 ## Installing

+0. You will require working Rust toolchain.
+You can install it is by using [rustup](https://rustup.rs/).

-First, clone the repo with `git clone https://github.com/Shadlock0133/music-vibes.git` or download it clicking in top-right corner `Code` > `Download ZIP`
+1. Clone the repo with `git clone https://github.com/Shadlock0133/music-vibes.git` or download it clicking in top-right corner `Code` > `Download ZIP`

-Then install with `cargo install --path .`
+2. Install with `cargo install --path .`

-You can also build without installing using `cargo build --release`, which creates executable at `target/release/music-vibes{.exe}`
+3. (optional) You can also build without installing using `cargo build --release`, which creates executable at `target/release/music-vibes{.exe}`

 ## Caveats